akltech/Object-Detection/README.md

 # Tutorial: Detect and track objects in real-time with OpenCV

 OpenCV's Cascade Classifier is a machine learning framework for object detection.
-You can leverage a Cascade Classifier with a pretrained model to detect and track objects in real-time.
-A pretrained model can help you get started with your object detection program:
+You can leverage a Cascade Classifier with a pretrained model to detect and track objects in real-time:

+- The pretrained model contains the features needed to detect an object.
 - To detect an object of interest, researchers train classifiers on large datasets over long periods of time.
 When this process is complete, the classifier generates a pretrained model.
-- The pretrained model contains the features needed to detect an object.

 ### What you will learn